hkamran80/articles/markdown/articles/cloudflare-remote-access-home-assistant.md

 provider in Settings > Authentication first.
 Click "Add an application", then select the "Self-hosted" option.
 Choose an application name, and be aware that this will be visible to those who visit the public URL.
 I set mine to "Home Assistant".
-After that, configure the domain and subdomain and make sure they match the ones you configured for the tunnel.
-Then, click "Next" to advance to the policy configuration page.
+After that, enter the same domain and subdomain that you configured for the tunnel.
+Then click "Next" to advance to the policy configuration page.

 The policy configuration page is where you configure who can access the site.
 If you have previously created [Access Groups](https://developers.cloudflare.com/cloudflare-one/identity/users/groups/),